 Mary Kathleen Scott

-Reindeer are the only female deer on Earth who grow, wear and shed the same heavy crown of antlers as the males of their species.
-Reindeer herds are deeply matriarchal and migratory.
+Reindeer herds are bound by all that is matriarchal and migratory.
 Elder females lead The Great Herd during its grueling long-distance spring and fall migrations.
 Male Reindeer shed their antlers after fall mating season.
-But Female Reindeer wear their antlers all winter long, often protecting the Herd from predators.Only after the spring migration when it is time to give birth, do the female Reindeer shed their antlers in order to prevent injuries to their calves.
+Female Reindeer wear their antlers all winter long, often protecting the Herd from predators.Only after the spring migration when it is time to give birth, do the female Reindeer shed their antlers in order to prevent injuries to their calves.